ksch-workflows/backend/bff/README.md

 # Backend for Frontend

 Modern web applications are often implemented as Single Page Application (SPA) where the server provides only the raw data instead of rendering the website.
-The frontend takes the raw data and dynamically generates the graphical user interface (GUI) of the website with JavaScript, the browser's scripting language.
+The frontend takes the raw data and dynamically generates the graphical user interface of the website with JavaScript, the browser's scripting language.
 When a user interacts with the website, the SPA fetches data via the server's API.
-The Backend for Frontend (BFF) module allows SPAs to create a session in which the access tokens for the backend's [REST API][https://en.wikipedia.org/wiki/representational_state_transfer] are stored.
+The Backend for Frontend (BFF) module allows SPAs to create a session in which the access tokens for the backend's REST API are stored.

 ## Overview